Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: Summary

 It should be pointed out that, the above upper bound if proven, would be the best possible.
 Let $H$ denote the graph obtained by taking two copies of $K_{\Delta-1,\Delta}$ and adding one edge between two distinct vertices of degree $\Delta-1$ from each of the two copies.
 Clearly, the maximum degree of $H$ is $\Delta$.
-And it is easy to check that $\chi'_{ss}(H)= \Delta^{2}-\Delta+1$.
-It follows that, any graph $G$ containing $H$ as a subgraph has the semistrong chromatic index at least $\Delta^{2}-\Delta+1$.
+Moreover, it is easy to check that $\chi'_{ss}(H)= \Delta^{2}-\Delta+1$.
+It follows that, any graph $G$ with maximum degree $\Delta$ containing $H$ as a subgraph has the semistrong chromatic index at least $\Delta^{2}-\Delta+1$.

-Meanwhile, we also proved that the $(0,1)$-relaxed strong chromatic index of a connected graph with maximum degree $\Delta$ is at most $\Delta^{2}-1$, except $C_{7}$.
+Meanwhile, we also proved that any connected graph with maximum degree $\Delta$, except $C_{7}$, has $(0,1)$-relaxed strong chromatic index at most $\Delta^{2}-1$.
 However, we tried without success finding a graph whose $(0,1)$-relaxed strong chromatic index is close to $\Delta^{2}-1$.
-We strongly believe that this upper bound is not tight and propose the following conjecture.
+We therefore strongly believe that this upper bound is not tight and propose the following conjecture.